 Getting Started with Quotes

-If you’re looking for the best price for life insurance to cover a partner in a buy-sell agreement, you can get started by getting a quote using our form on the right or call us directly at 877-443-9467.*Written by Chris Huntley.
-Huntley Wealth Insurance and its representatives do not give legal or tax advice.
+If you’re looking for the best price for life insurance to cover a partner in a buy-sell agreement, you can get started by getting a quote using our form on the right or call us directly at 877-443-9467.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.